xenartist/memo-token/MEMO-PROJECT-AUDIT.md

 - ✅ All state changes emit events
 - ✅ Events include all relevant data for indexing
 - ✅ Timestamps included for temporal queries
-- ✅ Success/failure status included where applicable
+- ✅ Total burned amount tracked in events

 **Verdict**: Comprehensive event emission for off-chain indexing.